-We design processes and tools for the classroom as well as expanded (soft) learning time to help schools make this cultural shift - to project based learning.
+WE DESIGN PROCESSES AND TOOLS for the classroom as well as expanded (soft) learning time to help schools make this cultural shift - to project based learning.

-Interactive integrated visual approach to inquiry units for all elementary grade levels.
+Developed with students and teachers, this is an Interactive, integrated, visual approach to inquiry units for all elementary grade levels.

 "What does self reliance mean?" we asked.
 David, 5th grader, replied,

 “Relying on yourself – to pull yourself forward.
 I say that all the time to myself.”